EricNohara/CS-611-Assignment-3/README.md

 ### Design Decisions
 - Created the abstract Game class to allow for future games to be developed using the same framework.
-- TicTacToe and OrderAndChaos extend BoardGame rather than OrderAndChaos being a subclass of TicTacToe because they are both board games with different rules (although similar).
+- TicTacToe, OrderAndChaos, and SuperTicTacToe extend ConsecutivePiecesGame rather than OrderAndChaos being a subclass of TicTacToe because they are both board games with different rules (although similar) but require getting n pieces in a row to win.
-- The Game -> BoardGame -> TicTacToe/OrderAndChaos hierarchy makes it easy to create new board games with different rules, and also to create new games that are not board games.
+- The Game -> BoardGame -> ConsecutivePiecesGame -> TicTacToe/OrderAndChaos/SuperTicTacToe hierarchy makes it easy to create new board games with different rules and win conditions, and also to create new games that are not board games.
 - TurnBased interface allows ALL board games to be turned based, while allowing generic games to not be (e.g. shooters).
 - BoardGameHistory extending GameHistory allows me to store the game histories of generic games later on.
 - I broke up Board and Cell into seperate classes to more easily store metadata about the game state.